Banana (1 Medium (7 Inches To 7 7/8 Inches Long)) and English Pumpkin Seeds (1 Tbsp)

 How to consume banana, english pumpkin seeds without glucose spikes

-Consume bananas and pumpkin seeds with a source of protein or healthy fats, such as Greek yogurt, almond butter, or cheese.
-This can slow down the absorption of glucose into your bloodstream.
+Consuming bananas and pumpkin seeds with a protein source such as Greek yogurt, cottage cheese, or a handful of almonds can help slow the absorption of glucose.

 Stay Hydrated